-Watching second-year defensive coordinator Joe Tresey run around during a practice is an impressive site to behold.
+Watching third-year defensive coordinator Joe Tresey run around during a practice is an impressive site to behold.
 Tresey, a native of nearby Warren, has a tireless passion for the game of football and works hard to get the best out of his players.

-In his first year as coordinator in 2012, the Penguins showed steady improvement on the defensive side of the football throughout the season.
+In his first year as coordinator in 2012, the Penguins showed steady improvement on the defensive side of the ball throughout the season.
 In fact, by the end of the season, YSU ranked 11th in the FCS in total defense.
 Just two years ago the Guins finished 102nd.
 It was the best ranking since tying for 11th in the category in 1997.

 As a unit, YSU allowed just 95.5 yards rushing per game, the fourth-lowest total in school history.
 The Guins ranked sixth at the FCS level in fewest rushing yards allowed per contest.
 On five occasions, the defense surrendered fewer than 71 yards rushing in a contest.
 Against two to the top running backs in the FCS football - Zach Zenner of South Dakota State and Shakir Bell of Indiana State - YSU allowed a total of 141 yards.
 Combined they averaged 291 for the year.

 The Penguins allowed just 23 points in the final three games of the season, the lowest total in a three-game stretch since 2003.